-In 2019, Home County Music & Art Festival celebrates being London’s premier summer festival with our 46th annual festival.
-The first Home County took place in 1974, so that's 45 years of music, art and food in downtown London’s beautiful Victoria Park.
+In 2021, Home County Music & Art Festival will celebrate being London’s premier summer festival with our 47th annual festival.
+The first Home County took place in 1974, so we're approaching 47 years of music, art and food in downtown London’s beautiful Victoria Park.
 This ‘admission by donation’ event features Canada’s best roots, traditional and indie folk/pop acts.

 The festival site is wheelchair accessible and close to Richmond Row shopping and downtown hotels.

 Mission and Vision